Affiliate links on Android Authority may earn us a commission. Learn more.

 Before we get into the advanced features, you might find that some basic information goes a long way.
 Google Meet, formerly known as Google Hangouts Meet, is a video-chatting app for personal and business use.
 It’s best thought of as an alternative to Skype or Zoom.

 One of Google Meet’s early flaws was that many of its premium features were locked behind a paywall.
 As the COVID-19 pandemic rolls on, Google has decided to unlock some of those features for free users, leading to a solid jump in popularity.
-If you find yourself spending more time in Google Meet, it might be time to send your meetings to the big screen.
+So if you find yourself spending more time in Google Meet, it might be time to send your meetings to the big screen.

 What do you need to cast a Google Meet?

 Google keeps things pretty simple when it comes to casting.
 You won’t need too much extra hardware as long as you already have a second-generation Chromecast.
 Also, make sure that your Chrome browser is fully updated before you join your Google Meet.
 Of course, you’ll need a reliable camera and microphone as well, but those should come as no surprise.

 The best part of using a Chromecast to send your Google Meet to a TV is that you can do so at any time.
 Here are a few of the main things you need to know:

 Cast your Google Meet with a Chromecast before you join

 The easiest time to start casting your Google Meet with a Chromecast is before the meeting actually starts.
 As long as you follow these steps while you’re in the waiting room, you shouldn’t have to worry about interrupting the meeting or appearing not to pay attention.
 Follow these steps: